narengan/cis/cli/cli-tls.md

   `ibmcloud cis certificate-priority-change DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME] [-s, --json-str JSON_STR] [-j, --json-file JSON_FILE] [-o, --output OUTPUT_FILE]`

 ### OPTIONS
    `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
-If not set, the context instance specified by `ibmcloud cis instance-set` will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    `-s, --json-str`  The JSON data used to change the custom certificates' priority.
    * The required fields in JSON data are `certificates`:
-     * `"certificates":` An array of objects with the follow fields.
+     * `certificates` An array of objects with the follow fields.
-     * `"id":` Custom certificate identifier.
+     * `id` Custom certificate identifier.
-     * `"priority":` The order/priority in which the certificate will be used in a request.
-Higher numbers will be tried first.
+     * `priority` The order/priority in which the certificate is used in a request.
+Higher numbers are tried first.

    Sample JSON data:
                       {